 - Native Americans taught early European settlers how to properly cook milkweed so that it could be safely eaten.
 (See note below.)

 - The milky white sap was applied topically to remove warts, and the roots were chewed to cure dysentery.

 - Infusions of the roots and leaves were taken to suppress coughs and used to treat typhus fever and asthma.

 Note: Today, experienced foragers may enjoy eating young milkweed sprouts, which resemble asparagus, but only if they are properly identified (there are poisonous lookalikes, such as dogbane) and properly prepared (boiled).
 Some common milkweed plants (A. syriaca) are mild-tasting while others are bitter (in which case, avoid entirely or boil in several changes of water).
 If you are new to foraging, have an expert help you identify, gather, and prepare the plant properly before eating.
 As with any herb, take only a small amount at first, to be sure that you don’t have an adverse reaction.

 Caution: Do not get milkweed sap in your eyes (such as rubbing your eyes after touching the sap); wash your hands thoroughly after handling the plant.
 Also, some people may develop an allergic reaction when the sap touches the skin.

 Is Milkweed Poisonous?

-Beneath its dull, gray-green exterior, milkweed is full of surprises.
+Beneath its dull, gray-green exterior, milkweed is slightly toxic.